-At the moment, Minded services are not covered by health insurance, but the platform is FSA/HSA eligible.
+At the moment, Minded services are not covered by health insurance, but the platform is FSA/HSA eligible and will be covered starting at the beginning of 2023.
 Minded services also aren’t covered in any way by Medicare or Medicaid, so you do have to cover the fees yourself.

 You do have the option, however, to use your insurance to cover the cost of your prescribed medication if you have it sent directly to your pharmacy.

 Where is Minded available?

 Minded is currently available to anyone over 18 living in the following states:

 - New York

 That said, Minded is expanding quickly, so we’ll be sure to update this list as the service becomes available in more states.

 Minded alternatives: How does it compare to other mental health care platforms?